-Both of them are available with or without the Triple Track alignment system, as well as in four other colors: lime, tortoise, orange, and the standard white.
-Obviously, this will enhance visibility.
+Both are available with or without the Triple Track alignment system and in four other colors: lime, tortoise, orange, and standard white.
+This will enhance visibility.

 This is, in my opinion, one of the greatest high handicapper/s golf balls on the market.

-With the upgrades, this Chrome Soft and Soft X check out all you need to start enhancing your course performance in a pretty short period of time.
+With the upgrades, this Chrome Soft and Soft X check out all you need to start enhancing your course performance quickly.

 - Allows for simple distance

 - Available in a variety of vibrant colors

 - Soft golf balls